Main

 • Sustainable Resource Use

-We will improve efficiency in the use of resources and energy and reduce waste.
-By pursuing business in the circular economy, we will work to achieve economic growth while reducing our burden on the environment.
+We will improve the efficiency of how we use resources and energy, and reduce waste.
+By pursuing opportunities in the circular economy, we will work to generate economic growth while reducing our burden on the environment.

 • Technology Development and Business Creation to Reduce Environmental Impact